maxnowack/signaldb/docs/replication/index.md

 ---
 # Replication

 Data replication is a planned feature and not implemented yet.
-At the moment, data replication can be achieved by using a persistence adapter like RxDB or Firebase and using their replication functionality.
+At the moment, data replication can be achieved by using a persistence adapter for Supabase, Appwrite, Firebase or RxDB and using their replication functionality.

 * [RxDB Persistence Adapter](/data-persistence/rxdb/)
 * [Firebase Persistence Adapter](/data-persistence/firebase/)